- Member Profile

 Students accepted to present and/or attend the Graduate Student Workshop are expected to commit to the full day of the workshop which would then preclude them from attending other Intensives sessions.

-All students accepted to participate in the workshop as either presenters or observers are also expected to be registered for the full conference or a one-day registration for the day of the Intensives.
+All students accepted to participate in the workshop as either presenters or observers are also expected to be registered for the full conference, or else to have a one-day registration for the day of the Intensives.